 So since military service isn’t obligated for two thirds of the students, the training involved in being a member of the South Carolina Corps of Cadets cannot ever be truly military in nature, as it is not an armed militia.
 Besides the aforementioned barracks lifestyle spoken of previously, you do not engage in any combat training.
 You are issued an M-14 rifle with no firing pin for use on the parade field.
 You receive no weapons training, no tactical or strategic education, no hand to hand combatives, no field training of any kind.
 When you graduate from the Citadel, you will be useful in any emergency situation that involves shining shoes and belt brass, ironing creases into shirts, sweeping floors, yelling loudly,and being an arbitrary abusive prick.
 If that sounds like a combat ready defender of the homeland, excuse me while I pack my shit somewhere run by half sane people.

 Surely, the Citadel has to have the college part working, otherwise how could it be an accredited institution?
 Yes, fortunately it has very good tenured faculty and low class sizes, and one of the best tutoring programs in the nation.
-If you are getting a degree in the liberal arts, hopefully on someone else’s generous dime, it will be an academically satisfying experience, and likewise with the electrical and civil engineering program.
+The reasons to learn precalculus are simply innumerable, but if you are getting a degree in the liberal arts, hopefully on someone else’s generous dime, it will be an academically satisfying experience, and likewise with the electrical and civil engineering program.
 The barracks has mandatory study hall periods for like 2 or 3 hours in the evenings, and upperclass mostly abide by the rules of not fucking with knobs and actually doing something productive.
 So what’s the problem?

 In case you couldn’t guess, it has to do with time management.
 See, at regular colleges, you have complete freedom to be wherever you want and spend your time however you see fit.
 You can study as much as you want, or be as lazy as you want, be involved in extra curriculars, or shut yourself in and flip off the outside world.
 Its up to you to find the balance.
 That’s the beauty of the regular college experience.